XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 If more than one credential is included in the list, all of those credentials must be included (effectively ANDing them together).

-The list has a minimum size of 1 and maximum size of 8 credentials.
+The list has a minimum size of 1 and a maximum size of 8 credentials.

 | Field Name | Required? | JSON Type | Internal Type | Description |
 |------------|-----------|-----------|---------------|-------------|